Parichay-Singh/Appointy-API/README.md

 # Appointy-API ✨

-This is an API mimicing a basic version of Instagram's backend.
+This is an API mimicking a basic version of Instagram's backend.
 It is an HTTP json API capable of operations such as:

 ## Operations
 ### Creating a User 🤵